 Instead, each zone gets its own regulation.
 You don’t pay more to make your first floor extra cold just so that the bedrooms aren’t too hot.
 This way, the air handlers on the first floor go to low-power mode sooner than the ones upstairs.

-Ductless Heating And Cooling In Boise, ID
+Ductless Heating And Cooling In Eagle, ID